 This year, if you haven't tried making a tincture before, just do one.
 You'll be successful, of that I am certain, and if you'd like to purchase them instead, visit our web shop.

-The Essential Herbal Magazine, where we discuss the simple, pleasant ways we can incorporate herbs into our lives everyday.
+If you've enjoyed this instruction, consider a subscription to The Essential Herbal Magazine, where we discuss the simple, pleasant ways we can incorporate herbs into our lives everyday.